Special personal note: Please read carefully:

 No late cancellation charge will be made for time that can be filled by re-appointing other patients so the more notice you are able to give, the less likely we are to have to invoice you for a late cancellation.
 No fees will be incurred for genuine illness for the first appointment missed in any calendar year up to a period of 2 hours.
 We reserve the right to charge for lost time if an appointment of more than 2 hours is cancelled at short notice due to ill health or there are 2 or more cancellations or non-attendances due to illness in any 12-month period at our discretion.

 15. In the event of erratic or unreliable attendance or if there are 3 or more late cancellations or late attendances in any 12-month period we reserve the right to request full payment of all fees for the entire course of treatment in advance at our discretion prior to scheduling further appointments.
 We reserve the right to temporarily or permanently withdraw services at the discretion of the clinician in charge of your care and the Clinical Director without further obligation or acceptance of responsibility for direct or indirect consequences of postponing treatment.
 Late cancellations and non-attendances will be invoiced against advance payments and a statement sent to you by email each time a charge has been made.
-A 7.5% discount will be applicable as per Item 3 above if full payment made in advance.
+A 7.5% discount will be applicable as per Item 3 above if full payment has been made in advance.
 Subsequent payments towards continuing treatment will need to be made in full in advance of each phase if your credit balance is reduced through non-attendance or late cancellation.

 Estimates and guarantees